kr1shnasomani/COVIDXRayNet/README.md

    pip install pandas numpy opencv-python seaborn matplotlib tqdm scikit-learn keras tensorflow
    ```

-2. Download the dataset folder
+2. Download the dataset (link to the dataset: **https://www.kaggle.com/datasets/plameneduardo/sarscov2-ctscan-dataset**)

 3. Copy the path of the dataset folder and paste it into the code